-

 Failure to declare an interest

-If the director has not declared an interest, then the company may be able to seek to rescind any contract (i.e. declare it void) as against the director.
+If the director has not declared an interest, then the company could seek to rescind any contract (i.e. declare it void) as against the director.

-In addition, the company may have a claim against the director for reach of their fiduciary duty to the company, giving rise to a right to compensation.
+In addition, the company may have a claim against the director for breach of their fiduciary duty to the company, giving rise to a right to compensation.

-There is also the possibility of a claim by shareholders for unfair prejudice, or by the Registrar of Companies for an order seeking disqualification of the individual form acting as a company director.
+There is also the possibility of a claim by shareholders for unfair prejudice, or by the Registrar of Companies for an order seeking disqualification of the individual from acting as a company director.

 Ratification by shareholders